Nightara/Bomberman/README.md

 Most agents will also require certain environments to test them in, so maybe we can create environments in main to share them with each other?

+## How to run

+- python main.py play --agent our_agent rule_based_agent rule_based_agent rule_based_agent (our agent against 3 rule based agents)

 ## General concept
-- Main "governor" agent supervises multiple sub-agents, each of them specialized in a single task, and chooses among the suggested moves provided by each sub-agent.
+- Main "our_agent" agent supervises multiple sub-agents, each of them specialized in a single task, and chooses among the suggested moves provided by each sub-agent.
 - Rule-based "harness" prevents governor from choosing invalid moves, forces it to pick a different move if the chosen move would lead to an illegal action (E.g.